332 Applicant’s Responsibilities

 Relevant documentation may include the following:

-The applicant must provide additional information upon request when the applicable postal employee needs information to determine whether a disability exists for which accommodation is required or to identify appropriate accommodation.
+The applicant must provide additional information upon request when the applicable Postal Service employee needs information to determine whether a disability exists for which accommodation is required or to identify appropriate accommodation.
 The applicant’s failure to provide the required information in a timely manner may delay responses to requests for accommodation.

 The need to provide documentation substantiating the existence of a disability may be unnecessary depending on the type of accommodation requested.
-For example, if an applicant or employee who is deaf or hard of hearing requests a sign language interpreter as a testing accommodation, the Postal Service can provide the interpreter without requiring the individual to provide evidence of the following:
+For example, if an applicant or employee who is deaf or hard of hearing requests a sign-language interpreter as a testing accommodation, the Postal Service can provide the interpreter without requiring the individual to provide evidence of the following: